 Fund investors will find plenty to like about E*TRADE.
 That's because it offers a wide selection of mutual funds, and many mutual funds can be purchased without paying a commission or transaction fee.

 |No-load, no-transaction-fee mutual funds||More than 4,400|

 The costs of having and using a brokerage account or IRA go beyond what it costs to make a trade.
 Discount brokers also charge certain fees for activity, and it's worth reading a broker's fee disclosures in full before opening an account.
-That said, we took a look at E*TRADE's fee list, and thought there were a few fees that necessitated some discussion.
+That said, we took a look at E*TRADE's fee list, and thought there was one fee in particular that necessitated some discussion.

-Other than these two fees, there aren't any fees that stick out as being particularly notable.
-E*TRADE doesn't charge an inactivity fee, so investors don't have to worry about seeing their balance getting drained if they do not log in to make a trade very few months.
+Other than the early redemption fee, there aren't any fees that stick out as being particularly notable.
+E*TRADE doesn't charge an inactivity fee, so investors don't have to worry about seeing their balance getting drained if they don't log in to make a trade every few months.

 Active traders love E*TRADE's basic web platform, as well as its advanced platform for active traders who qualify for access.

 Starting first with the basic web platform, it contains many of the features active traders and investors like to see -- free streaming market data, market commentary, analyst research, and a lengthy list of screeners to sort the market to find good investments.
 Making a trade is as easy as making a few clicks, simple enough for investors of all experience levels.